googlecartographer/rfcs/README.md

 ## When should you write an RFC
 [When should you write an RFC]: #when-should-you-write-an-rfc

-You should provide an RFC if you intent to make a "significant" change or contribution to one of Cartographer's repositories.
-A chance is e.g.
+You should provide an RFC if you intent to make a *significant* change or contribution to one of Cartographer's repositories.
+A change is e.g.
-"significant" if it introduces a new or modifies an existing "concept".
+*significant* if it introduces a new or modifies an existing *concept*.
 The process is really very lightweight so we encourage you to err on the side of RFCs.